o19s/elasticsearch-learning-to-rank/docs/feature-engineering.rst

 =======================

 If you have an index that updates regularly, trends that held true today, may not hold true tomorrow!
 On an e-commerce store, sandals might be very popular in the summer, but impossible to find in the winter.
 Features that drive purchases for one time period, may not hold true for another.
 It's always a good idea to monitor your model's performance regularly, retrain as needed.

+Next up, we discuss the all-important task of logging features in :doc:`logging-features`.